noamtashma/rfcs/text/0000-better-function-taits.md

 The section should return to the examples given in the previous section, and explain more fully how the detailed proposal makes those examples work.

-after the RFC will be fully implemented, we will have these changes:
+After the RFC will be fully implemented, we will have these changes:

-we change the syntax of the `Fn` traits:
+We change the syntax of the `Fn` traits:
 `Fn(..) -> res` becomes `Fn(&Closure, ..) -> res`
-`FnMut(..) -> res` becomes `FnMut(&mut Closure, ..) -> res`
+`FnMut(..) -> res` becomes `Fn(&mut Closure, ..) -> res`
 `FnOnce(..) -> res` becomes `Fn(Closure, ..) -> res`

 and also the same change with the forms that have no return types.

-the two ways of writing the traits will be completely equivalent in every way. writing specific lifetime variables in the references is forbidden (at least in this version of the draft: see unresolved questions).
+The two ways of writing the traits will be completely equivalent in every way.
+At the beggining, the two forms will coexist for some time in order to be backwards compatible while easing the transition. (see proposed steps in unresolved questions section).
+Writing specific lifetime variables in the `Closure` references is forbidden (at least in this draft: see more general lifetimes in future possibilities).

-the two syntaxes can be (almost) unambiguously be distinguished from each other: if the compilers encounters `Fn`, if its first input type contains `Closure` in some way, then it mush be of the new syntax. otherwise, it must be of the current syntax.
+The two forms can be (almost) unambiguously be distinguished from each other: When the compilers encounters `Fn`, if its first input type contains `Closure` in some way, then it mush be of the new form.
+Otherwise, it must be of the current form.

-using types with the name of `Closure` will become a compilation error. (or, alternatively, using types with the name `Closure` inside function traits will become a compilation error: see unresolved questions).
+Using types with the name of `Closure` will become a compilation error, in order to resolve the ambiguity. (or, alternatively, only using types with the name `Closure` inside function traits will become a compilation error: see unresolved questions).

+This RFC can be implemented as a syntactical change only, if the compiler writers choose to do so.

 # Drawbacks
 [drawbacks]: #drawbacks